-Covered Persons may be directed to the site of care for administration of specific medications that is most cost-effective, clinically appropriate and/or can be safely administered such as a Physician's office or through home infusion services.

-- The Experimental or Investigational item, device or service itself. - Items and services provided solely to satisfy data collection and analysis needs and that are not used in the direct clinical management of the trial participant. - A service that is clearly inconsistent with widely accepted and established standards of care for a particular diagnosis.
+- Covered Persons may be directed to the site of care for administration of specific medications that is most cost-effective, clinically appropriate and/or can be safely administered such as a Physician's office or through home infusion services. - The Plan does not cover: - The Experimental or Investigational item, device or service itself. - Items and services provided solely to satisfy data collection and analysis needs and that are not used in the direct clinical management of the trial participant. - A service that is clearly inconsistent with widely accepted and established standards of care for a particular diagnosis.